 Additive manufacturing processes require digital 3D design data to manufacture products.
 In a subsequent step, these are prepared for the additive manufacturing process and transferred to the machine.
-In contrast to conventional methods, the final geometry is not achieved by removing material, but by adding material layer by layer.
-Originally, the additive manufacturing was used for the production of prototypes (rapid prototyping), today the properties of additively manufactured products are sufficient to produce tools (Rapid Tooling) and even finished products (Rapid Manufacturing).
-The additive manufacturing processes thus have the potential to reduce the manufacturing time and cost of a component while ensuring high customizability.
-To successfully design products for additive manufacturing the designer needs a different mindset in relation to the classical approach.
-The designer has to think additive to use the specific strengths of the manufacturing process over conventional methods.
+In contrast to conventional processes, the final geometry is not achieved by removing material, but by applying material layer by layer.
+Originally, additive manufacturing was used to produce prototypes (rapid prototyping), but today the properties of additively manufactured products are sufficient to also produce tools (rapid tooling) and finished products (rapid manufacturing).
+Additive manufacturing processes thus have the potential to reduce the manufacturing time and cost of a component while ensuring a high degree of customizability.
+However, the design of additively manufactured components requires a mindset of the developer that is adapted compared to classical design theory in order to utilize the specific potentials of the manufacturing process compared to conventional processes.

-A central goal of the research unit is the development of a methodical support for the designer, which is tailored to project-specific requirements, in order to utilize the potential of additive manufacturing already in the concept phase of product development.
-This is to enable the designers to think additively and make extensive use of the process-related advantages in order to be able to counter the higher manufacturing costs of the process against a significantly higher functional added value of the products.
+A central goal of the research unit is the development of methodical support for the developer, tailored to project-specific requirements, in order to be able to better utilize the potential of additive manufacturing already in the concept phase of product development.
+The aim is to enable the developer to think in additive terms, i.e. to make full use of the advantages offered by the process, thereby offsetting the higher manufacturing costs of the process against a significantly higher functional added value of the products.
 Furthermore, new potentials of additive manufacturing will be developed at the work area, which will expand the technically feasible field of application of this technology.
 Methodical approaches will also be used to provide developers with tools for reducing manufacturing costs.

-The research approach is about the development of design guidelines as well as partial solutions that are intended as ideas for existing development and design tasks.
+In the research approach, the development of design instructions and guidelines as well as principle partial solutions as mental suggestions for existing development and design tasks is envisioned.

-In this context, on the one hand, systematic property analyzes are carried out on fabricated prototypes in order to identify weak points and derive error avoidance strategies.
-On the other hand, prototypical additive manufacturing processes are developed to identify process-related advantages and to be able to use them in the context of design notes.
+Another approach is the development of prototypical additive manufacturing processes in order to identify process-related advantages and to be able to use them in the context of design notes.

-We seek to work closely with industry partners to apply and improve our results in industrial development and research projects.
-Just contact us!
+We strive for intensive cooperation with partners from industry in order to apply and improve our research results in industrial development and research projects.
+Feel free to contact us!